lefebvre/NemaTode/README.md

     double 		verticalAccuracy();
     bool 		hasEstimate();		// If no fix is available, this says the position data is close to a real fix.

-    std::chrono::seconds timeSinceLastUpdate();	// Returns time from last timestamp to right now, in seconds.
+    std::chrono::milliseconds timeSinceLastUpdate();	// Returns time from last timestamp to right now, in milliseconds.

 **GPSSatellite**